wavefrontHQ/docs/pages/doc/integrations_aws_overview.md

 ## Managing an AWS Integration

-You can set up an AWS integration, enable and disable it, and delete it.
+You can set up an AWS integration, enable and disable it, edit an integration, and delete it.
 After you set up an AWS integration, you can register more services to it.
 You can also [add and manage AWS integrations by using the Wavefront REST API](integrations_aws_overview_API.html).

 ### Set up an AWS Integration